HeteroTune: Efficient Federated Learning for Large Heterogeneous Models: Experiment

-\textbf{Comparison method.} In order to prove the effectiveness of our method, we compare HeteroTune with the existing MHFL methods: FedMD \cite{fedmd}, FedDF \cite{feddf}, FlexiFed \cite{flexifed} and pFedLoRA \cite{pfedlora}.
-FedMD and FedDF are heterogeneous model aggregation methods based on a knowledge distillation framework.
-To implement these two methods, we extracted 20\% of the training set as a public dataset for the distillation operation.
-FlexiFed approaches aggregation from the model structure perspective, identifying the largest common parts between models for aggregation. pFedLoRA uses LoRA decomposition to obtain homomorphic low-rank matrices, facilitating heterogeneous model aggregation while also improving training and communication efficiency.
+\textbf{Comparison method.} In order to prove the effectiveness of our method, we compare HeteroTune with the existing MHFL methods: FedDF \cite{feddf}, ScaleFL \cite{scalefl}, MH-pFLID \cite{mh-pflid} and FLoRA \cite{flora}.
+Since FedDF is based on knowledge distillation, we extracted 20\% of the training set as a public dataset for the distillation process.
+ScaleFL is a representative submodel extraction method that can adaptively scale the model size for each client.
+In our experiments, we used the largest model as a template and scaled it down to smaller variants for comparison with other algorithms.
+MH-pFLID adopts the proxy model approach.
+Following the original paper, we set the Messenger Body as a transformer model with two blocks in our experiments.
+FLoRA, like our method, also employs PEFT techniques, and we fixed LoRA's decomposition rank at 8.

-\textbf{Evaluation Protocols.} In the experiment, we set the number of clients to 100 and record the accuracy of the global model on the validation set each time.
-To more realistically simulate the data distribution in real-world environments, we introduced a Non-IID (Non-Independent Identically Distribution) setting in the image classification task.
-Specifically, a Dirichlet distribution function, commonly used in federated learning experiments, is applied to partition the dataset, creating noticeable differences in both the categories and quantities of local data for each client.
-We set the proportions for different types of models: in the CV task, there are four models with a ratio of 3:3:2:2; in the NLP task, the two types of models each account for half.
-By default, we report the Matthew’s correlation for CoLA and accuracy for the other tasks.

-\textbf{Implementation Details.} For the CV task, all our ViT models run on a workstation equipped with four NVIDIA RTX 3090 GPUs using the PyTorch framework.
-In the hyperparameter settings, we use the SGD optimizer with a learning rate of 0.01, a batch size of 128, and set each client’s local training rounds to 20.
-The pre-trained parameters for ViT are sourced from the timm (PyTorchImageModels) library.
-For the NLP task, we used an NVIDIA A100 80GB GPU, set the learning rate to 1e-5, and the batch size to 32.
-The pre-trained weights for the LLaMA models are sourced from Hugging Face, and we keep the dataset and other architecture configuration consistent with those provided in the official code.
+\textbf{Implementation details.} All models were trained on a workstation equipped with eight NVIDIA A100 80G GPUs using the PyTorch framework.
+We employed the AdamW optimizer with a learning rate of 0.001 and a batch size of 128 for CV tasks.
+In all tasks, we set the hidden dimension of the adapter’s intermediate layer to 128.
+We followed previous works \cite{fedexp, fiarse} and used a Dirichlet distribution with $\alpha = 0.1$ to partition the dataset among 100 clients.
+For NLP tasks, we set the learning rate to 1e-5 and used a batch size of 32.
+The number of local training rounds per client is set to 20.
+To ensure more reliable validation of the experimental results, we conducted 5 runs for each of the 3 different random seeds and reported the mean and variance in the results table.